cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 [Cloud Native PostgreSQL page](https://operatorhub.io/operator/cloud-native-postgresql) from the [OperatorHub.io website](https://operatorhub.io), following the installation steps listed on that page.

+### Using the Helm Chart

+The operator can be installed using the provided [Helm chart](https://github.com/EnterpriseDB/cloud-native-postgresql-helm).

+!!!
+Important
+  Helm does not allow to update CRDs, as discussed [here](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations), therefore take care to follow the instructions in the chart documentation in order to update them.

 ## Installation on Openshift

 ### Via the web interface